drhelius/AOAI-workshop/0- Requirements/README.md

     param serverName string = '<sql server name>'
     ```
 * This powershell script will create:
-    * A resourcegroup called openai-workshop
+    * A resourcegroup called `openai-workshop`
-    * An Azure SQL server called <your sql server name> with an AdventureWorks DB
+    * An Azure SQL server called `<your sql server name>` with an AdventureWorks DB

-* Go to the azure portal and login with a user that has administrator permissions
+* Go to the azure portal and login with a user that has administrator permissions.

 * Open the cloud shell in the azure portal as follows:
 ![Cloud shell](./images/step2.png)

-* Upload the files in the scripts folder: "createAll.ps1" and "deployAll.bicep" ONE BY ONE by using the upload file button in the cloud shell
+* Upload the files in the scripts folder: `createAll.ps1` and `deployAll.bicep` ONE BY ONE by using the upload file button in the cloud shell:
 ![Upload](./images/step3.png)

-* Run ./createAll.ps1
+* Run `./createAll.ps1`
 ![Upload](./images/step4.png)
-NOTE: This takes time so be patient
+*NOTE: This takes time so be patient.*

-You should get an Azure SQL server with a DB called aworks
+* You should get an Azure SQL server with a DB called aworks:
 ![Upload](./images/step5.png)

 # IMPORTANT!
-### Setup environment variables
+## Setup environment variables

-* Rename the '.env.template' file to '.env' and modify all the endpoints and api keys for all deployments as follows:
+Rename the `.env.template` file to `.env` and modify all the endpoints and api keys for all deployments as follows:

 ```
 OPENAI_DEPLOYMENT_ENDPOINT ="<your openai endpoint>" OPENAI_API_KEY = "<your openai api key>"